Arun416425/Expense-tracker/README.md

 <li>Select Income to add to your balance.</li>

-Select Expense to subtract from your balance.
+<li>Select Expense to subtract from your balance.</li>

-Delete transactions by clicking the "X" button next to any history item.
+<li>Delete transactions by clicking the "X" button next to any history item.</li>